pjambet/blog/content/posts/intent-pattern.md

   -d "metadata[order_id]"=order-DATABASE_ID
 ```

-With metadata attached to PaymentIntents, we would now be able to list all of the PaymentIntents created around the creation time of our `custom_payments` row missing a payment intent id, and inspect the `order_id` metadata of PaymentIntent objects returned from the Stripe API to find the dangling one.
+With metadata attached to PaymentIntents, we would now be able to list all of the PaymentIntents created around the creation time of our `customer_payments` row missing a payment intent id, and inspect the `order_id` metadata of PaymentIntent objects returned from the Stripe API to find the dangling one.

 The intent pattern gives you a strong foundation to adapt to various business requirements and [the article][idempotency-article] mentioned above is a great deep dive on the topic of idempotency.